nikouu/HttpClientBenchmarking/README.md

 # HttpClientBenchmarking
-Benchmarking different ways C#'s `HttpClient` is used so we can all better understand performance and use cases.
+Benchmarking different ways C#'s `HttpClient` is used so we can all better understand performance and use cases in .NET 8.

 ## How to run
 1. Get the repo